 The pre-application research and proposal development is a lengthy process.
 We hope that the detail and process explanation that fall under Award Management are helpful.
 If you have any questions, please contact a staff member in the Office of Sponsored Programs or consult the SUNY Research Foundation's "Principal Investigators Handbook" for the most current procedures and data.

-Although the role for the principal investigator or project director is critical to the performance of sponsored activity, whether research or programs, the University is the recipient of the award (through the Research Foundation) and is the responsible party to the grant agreement or contract.
-The University, in accepting the award, assumes the legal responsibility for observing the terms and conditions of the award and for assurances and compliance as the sponsor requires.
+Although the role for the principal investigator or project director is critical to the performance of sponsored activity, the University is technically the recipient of the award (through the SUNY Research Foundation).
+The University assumes the legal responsibility for observing the terms and conditions of the award and for assurances and compliance the sponsor requires.

-Upon notification of award, depending on the sponsor, the OSP may need to prepare paperwork and send to the RF Central Office to establish the award account.
+Upon notification of award, the OSP will need to prepare paperwork for the RF Central Office to create the award account.
 In some instances, assurances or final paperwork must be channeled through the RF Contract Officers and back to the sponsor before the expenditure account can be established.
 The campus is always asked to approve awards, and the OSP makes sure that the PI/PD has signed off or agreed with the terms before accepting.

-Sometimes it seems that it takes an extended period of time to get an award account established.
-While the paperwork or contract may at first seem to be straight-forward, there may be language included (or not included) that may, for example, present problems of ownership, legal obligations, and certain actions to which the University cannot agree.
-During these negotiations, the OSP may be in contact with the PI/PD to clarify issues related to the programmatic scope of work and/or a budget modification (if necessary) while working closely with the RF Contract Officer in the Central Office in Albany.
-Every award is reviewed to ensure consistency between the approved proposal and the award instrument(s).
+During these negotiations, the OSP may contact the PI/PD to clarify issues related to the programmatic scope of work and/or a budget modification while working closely with the RF Contract Officer.
+Every award is reviewed to ensure consistency between the approved proposal and the award.